her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### I

 **Integration**
-: Connecting Ara with other systems or services.
+: Connecting Aara with other systems or services.

 ### P

-**Parallel Processing**
+**PAarallel Processing**
 : Executing multiple operations simultaneously for improved performance.

 ### S